Schools, Further Education Colleges and Universities

 Student loans for university students

 Under the Ukraine visa schemes, you are classed as a ‘home’ student rather than an ‘overseas’ student when it come to university education in the UK.
-This means that different fees apply.
+This means that lower fees apply.
 See https://www.gov.uk/guidance/education-for-people-from-16-years-old-to-adults-homes-for-ukraine.

 University education is not free in the UK (with the exception of Scotland, where ‘home’ students receive free tuition).
 Typically, you take out a ‘student loan’ with the Student Loans Company (a Government organisation) to pay for your fees, and to support yourself financially during your education, but you are only required to start paying back this loan once you are earning above a certain threshold of income.
 The threshold depends on which country you end up living in after your studies.
 It is an affordable option to pay for education, and it is how the majority of the students in the UK get through university.

-The website for student loans is https://www.gov.uk/student-finance; this is a good place to start your research.
 Also see the terms and conditions of the student loan here: https://www.gov.uk/government/publications/student-loans-a-guide-to-terms-and-conditions/student-loans-a-guide-to-terms-and-conditions-2022-to-2023 – especially paragraph 6.7 which explains what happens if you leave the UK after your studies.

 The process is to apply for all the courses that you are interested in, with the universities, and apply for a student loan at the same time.
 Hopefully, you will be successful in being accepted onto one of the courses.
 Your application for a student loan (in England) is through Student Finance England, which is part of the Student Loans Company.